tianqi-wang1996/DeepRobustDroneRacing/README.md

 train_data=../../data/Training_final_test (just as an example)
 # change the checkpoint directory where you want to store the trained checkpoints
 --checkpoint_dir=./results/best_model_checkpoint (just as an example)
+# you can also change the number of training epochs, ours should be fine
+--max_epochs=100
+# we found that for each DAgger Step 2, traning from scratch performs better, as a result we set resume_train to false
+--resume_train=False
 ```

 Then, run the training bash file, open one terminal and type